-If you run a referral campaign/program, it’s definitely necessary to manage and track who referred who and which referrals resulted in a sale.
+If you run a referral campaign/program, it’s definitely necessary to manage and track who referred to who and which referrals resulted in a sale.
 Instead of doing this manually, it’s possible to use a referral program software such as Invite referrals (shown above) to help you.

 There are many other options – some are quite pricey with many more functionalities.
 Ideally, you’d want a solution that can easily be integrated into your website or web app which makes it easier for users to share their unique link on multiple platforms and for you to track referrals and resulting sales.

-Sumo is great for simple pop ups and lead capture.
+Sumo is great for simple pop-ups and lead capture.
 Turn visitors into leads and customers by creating pop-up forms with a variety of custom fields.

-You can select the pages you want your forms to appear on, the position (top, bottom, side), the timing (e.g immediately page opens, exit intent, 10 secs in etc), which devices to show which pop-ups, what happens after form is filled (e.g automatic email, redirect to another page) and many more options.
+You can select the pages you want your forms to appear on, the position (top, bottom, side), the timing (e.g immediately page opens, exit intent, 10 secs in etc), which devices to show which pop-ups, what happens after the form is filled (e.g automatic email, redirect to another page) and many more options.

 Too many pop-ups can get annoying.

 Beamer is a service you can use to show notifications to your site visitors or web app users without affecting their user experience.
 A notification icon is displayed showing the number of new notifications.
-Once opened, a side bar appears which can be closed again.
+Once opened, a sidebar appears which can be closed again.

 Beamer is quite easy to install and use.
 You can include photos, videos, links and text in each piece of news that you ‘beam’.

-Hubspot is a complete CRM , Marketing, sales and service software.
+Hubspot is a complete CRM, Marketing, sales and service software.

 It contains a ton of functionalities and useful features that bring our marketing, sales and customer support teams together and also bring our website, email and social marketing together.
 Hubspot also allows you to monitor a visitors journey through all the lead stages up to the point of sale.
-By far one of my favorite benefits of Hubspot are the insightful reports and charts we are able to generate from our marketing and sales activities.
+By far one of my favourite benefits of Hubspot is the insightful reports and charts we are able to generate from our marketing and sales activities.

 Finding the right marketing stack combination

 So now we have a list of 24 great marketing technology tools.
 However, just because these tools exist or you think they’re pretty cool, doesn’t mean you absolutely need them – and this should go without saying.
-It’s tempting for marketers to think a new technology is going to make their job 100x easier, reel in more leads, more conversions, more satisfied customers etc. This isn’t always the case.
+It’s tempting for marketers to think new technology is going to make their job 100x easier, reel in more leads, more conversions, more satisfied customers etc. This isn’t always the case.

 First and foremost, every new tool added to your marketing stack has to arise from a need, and not the other way around.